Hydrogen Peroxide For Skin: Benefits And How To Use It

 - Hydrogen peroxide may also cause itching, pain, rashes, and a stinging sensation in the area of application.

-- Hydrogen peroxide, upon coming in contact with the cells in the wound, may create oxygen bubbles that can block blood flow and cause embolisms (obstruction of arteries).
-An embolism could be fatal.
+- Hydrogen peroxide, upon ingestion or inhalation, may create oxygen bubbles that can block blood flow and cause embolisms (obstruction of arteries) (8), (9).
+An embolism could be fatal (10).

 - Another risk of using hydrogen peroxide on the skin is a serious allergic reaction to the chemical.
 This risk increases when higher concentrations of undiluted hydrogen peroxide are used on the skin.
-Exposure to lower concentrations of hydrogen peroxide causes only transient symptoms like blanching and blistering, whereas exposure to higher concentrations (like 9% to 45%) may lead to epidermal necrosis, erythema, and bullae formation.
+Exposure to lower concentrations of hydrogen peroxide causes only transient symptoms like blanching and blistering, whereas exposure to higher concentrations (like 9% to 45%) may lead to epidermal necrolysisi XA severe skin condition triggered by certain medications, leaving large, raw patches of blistered skin prone to infection. , erythemai XRedness of the skin caused by irritants like sunlight or medications, which cause the capillaries to become congested. , and bullae formationi XFormation of lesions or blisters filled with fluid or a milky liquid if infected or blood if caused by trauma. .
 However, more information is warranted in this regard.

 Some less common side effects of hydrogen peroxide on skin include: